-Azusa Pacific University, a member of the National Association of Intercollegiate Athletics (NAIA), sponsors a nationally renowned 16-team intercollegiate athletics program.
+Azusa Pacific University, a member of the National Association of Intercollegiate Athletics (NAIA), sponsors a nationally renowned 17-team intercollegiate athletics program.
 The Cougars are charter members of the Golden State Athletic Conference (GSAC), an 11-member group that features Christian colleges and universities throughout California.

 Azusa Pacific men and women compete in basketball, cross country, soccer, tennis, and track and field.
-Women also compete in volleyball, softball, water polo, and swimming and diving; men in football and baseball.
+Women also compete in volleyball, softball, water polo, cheerleading and swimming and diving; men in football and baseball.

-One of the premier programs in the nation, Azusa Pacific intercollegiate athletics ranked among the NAIA's best of the best the past four years, winning the prestigious Directors' Cup in 2005, 2006, 2007, and 2008 for its overall success in post-season competition.
-The Cougars have finished in the top ten of the Directors' Cup for 12 consecutive years, the only NAIA school in the United States to do so.
-Additionally, Azusa Pacific is the 13-time defending GSAC all-sports champion and has won 30 NAIA national championships, third most in the association's 71-year history.
+One of the premier programs in the nation, Azusa Pacific intercollegiate athletics ranked among the NAIA's best of the best the past four years, winning the prestigious Directors' Cup in 2005, 2006, 2007, and 2008 for its overall success in postseason competition.
+The Cougars have finished in the top 10 of the Director's Cup for 13 consecutive years, the only NAIA school in the United States to do so.
+Additionally, Azusa Pacific is the 14-time defending GSAC all-sports champion and has won 32 NAIA national championships, third most in the association's 72-year history.

 Azusa Pacific, one of only two members of the national Council for Christian Colleges and Universities west of the Rockies to field a football team, was crowned the NAIA national champion in football in 1998.
-Since that season, APU has qualified for the NAIA playoffs five more times.
+Since that season APU has qualified for the NAIA playoffs five more times.

-The Cougar men's track and field program has garnered 18 NAIA national championships since 1983, while the women's program has won five NAIA crowns since 2003.
-The women's cross country team has finished in the NAIA's top ten for seven of the past eight years, and the men's squad has been among the top ten for five of the past six years.
-In 2007, Cougar athletes won the NAIA men's and women's individual cross country national championships.
+The Cougar men's track and field program has garnered 21 NAIA national championships since 1983, while the women's program has won 5 NAIA crowns since 2003.
+The women's cross country team is the reigning NAIA national champion and the men's squad was the national runner-up in 2008.

 Azusa Pacific is one of the premier soccer universities in the nation.
 In 2007, the Cougar men won the NAIA national championship.
 It was their third straight national championship game appearance.
-Meanwhile, the Cougar women were the NAIA national runner-up for the second consecutive year and the third time since winning the national championship in 1998 with an undefeated season.
+Meanwhile, the Cougar women were the NAIA national runner-up for the second consecutive year, the third time since winning the national championship in 1998 with an undefeated season.

-The men's basketball team has advanced to the NAIA championship tournament 13 consecutive years, the second-longest active streak in the nation.
+The men's basketball team has advanced to the NAIA championship tournament 14 consecutive years, the second-longest active streak in the nation.
 In 2005, the Cougars played for the NAIA national championship.
 The winningest program in GSAC history, the Cougars have won 13 of the past 16 GSAC titles.

-Azusa Pacific women's basketball, a four-time GSAC championship team, has made five consecutive NAIA tournament appearances, advancing to the round of "Sweet 16" twice.
+Azusa Pacific women's basketball, a four-time GSAC championship team, has made four consecutive NAIA tournament appearances, advancing to the round of "Sweet 16" twice.

 Men's tennis has emerged as an elite program appearing in five straight national championship matches and winning the NAIA crown in 2005.
-Meanwhile the Cougar women have appeared in seven straight NAIA national championship tournaments and have advanced to the tournament semifinals three of the past four years.
+Meanwhile the Cougars have appeared in seven straight NAIA national championship tournaments and have advanced to the tournament semifinals three of the past four years.

-Cougar softball has captured three GSAC crowns and, in 2000, finished second in the NAIA.
-Women's volleyball, which won the 1980 NAIA title, has earned six NAIA tournament berths, including the first-ever back-to-back appearances in program history in 2005 and 2006.
+Cougar softball has captured three GSAC crowns and in 2000 finished second in the NAIA.
+Women's volleyball, which won the 1980 NAIA title, has earned seven NAIA tournament berths, including the first-ever back-to-back appearance in program history in 2005 and 2006.